Ubuntu Considering an HTML5-Based OS Installer - Slashdot

 Part of ANSI standards is terminal emulation standard. [wikipedia.org]

-And then you lost it on 7 (Score:2)
+And then you lost it on 7 (Score:3)

 What VSC does, it shows how to properly develop a great product on top of Electron.
 1-6, just used Electron as a shortcut and haven't put in the time.